 The provision for income taxes is determined by applying an estimated annual effective income tax rate to income from continuing operations before income taxes.
 The rate is based on the most recent annualized forecast of pretax income, permanent book versus tax differences and tax credits.
-The Company's estimated annual effective tax rate benefit for the three months ended January 31, 2009 is 22.6% compared to the estimated annual effective tax rate benefit of 38.9% for the three months ended January 31, 2008.
-This reduction in the tax rate benefit is primarily related to the nondeductible portion of the goodwill impairment charge.
-Since the goodwill impairment charge is non-cash, it does not effect the amount of current taxes paid.
+The Company's estimated annual effective tax rate benefit for the six months ended April 30, 2009 is 24.5% compared to the estimated annual effective tax rate benefit of 39.4% for the six months ended April 30, 2008.
+This reduction in the tax rate benefit is primarily related to the nondeductible portion of the goodwill impairment charge in the current year.
 For additional information on the goodwill impairment charge, see Note 4.